andryushchenko/AInq.Background/README.md

-# AInq Background library
+# AInq.Background

-Backgrounding utils for ASP.NET Core
+Backgrounding utils for .NET Core
 - Work queue
 - Shared resource access queue
 - Data conveyor
+- Work scheduler (Currently TODO)

-Queues and conveyor also have version with prioritising
+Queues and conveyor have version with prioritizing.

-**Part of Artificial Inquisitor (AInq) project**
+**Lib is under active development and testing, breaking changes are possible.**

+At the moment no documentation is provided, it will be added later.